Buying Premium Bonds for Children? Read Our Guide First!

 • For the first-time buyers, NS&I will ask for your identity and address (as proof)

 Every £1 of your bond is put into Electronic Random Number Indicator equipment (Erine) to draw winners.
-Rather than putting your money – with a low-interest rate – in your savings accounts, investing in these bonds is a preferred risk to win big cash prizes.
+Rather than putting your money – with a low interest rate – in your savings accounts, investing in these bonds is a preferred risk to win big cash prizes.

 Buying Premium Bonds for Children

 If you are buying for someone else’s child, you can apply the same procedure to buy.
 You’ll get an electronic paper gift card and acknowledgement of the investment (if asked).
-But cash in the bonds will be managed by the nominated parent or guardian.
-Before applying to someone else’s child you need to:

 • Make sure that the parent or guardian is happy to manage the investment and provides you with the required detail that NS&I needs